Security posture

 What we do not claim

-Vivari is pre-launch and holds no formal security certifications today — no SOC 2, no ISO 27001.
-We would rather state that plainly than imply an audit we have not completed.
-Formal audits are on the roadmap as the product and team grow; if a certification is a hard requirement for you, tell us where you stand and we will be straight about timing.
+Vivari is pre-launch and holds no formal security certifications today: no SOC 2, no ISO 27001.
+Formal audits are on the roadmap as the product and team grow.
+If certification is a blocker for your organization, we would love to hear from you.

 Frequently asked questions